Arabica Coffee

 Harvesting

 During Harvesting, Coffee is strictly harvested by selective handpicking.
-Only red ripe cherries are harvested to ensure a high-quality production.
+Only red ripe cherries are harvested to ensure a high-quality product.

 Primary processing

-After harvesting, the cherries are floated in buckets and drums using clean natural water from local streams to separate any defective or unripe beans.
-The cherries are then pulped to remove the outer skin and pulp.
-The Coffee is then fermented for approximately 48 hours to break down the mucilage.
-The Coffee is then washed with clean natural steam water to remove any remaining pulp and mucilage.
-The Coffee is then dried on raised beds to a moisture content of 12.5 % ensuring optimal quality and flavor preservation.
+After harvesting, the cherries are floated in buckets or drums using clean, natural stream water to separate defective or unripe beans.
+The ripe cherries are then pulped to remove the outer skin and pulp.
+Next, they're fermented for approximately 48 hours to break down the mucilage, followed by washing with clean stream water to remove any remaining pulp and mucilage.
+Finally, the cherries are dried on raised beds to a moisture content of 12.5%, ensuring optimal quality and flavor preservation.

 Storing